-There is plenty of research which suggests that modern technology has a negative effect on our psychological well-being.
-When it comes to our brains, studies involving internet-addicted adolescents have shown that they have experienced the reduction of both grey matter and white matter in areas of the brain which are responsible for cognitive control and goal-directed behavior.
-The most obvious physical effects are bad posture, back problems, eye strain and problems with vision, as well as obesity as the result of being stationary and sitting down for the majority of the day.
+There is plenty of research that suggests that modern technology harms our psychological well-being.
+When it comes to our brains, studies involving internet-addicted adolescents have shown that they have experienced reducing both grey matter and white matter in areas of the brain, which are responsible for cognitive control and goal-directed behavior.
+The most obvious physical effects are bad posture, back problems, eye strain, problems with vision, and obesity as the result of being stationary and sitting down for the majority of the day.

 4. Poor Social Skills

 While online interaction is still interaction, it is no substitute for real-life communication with other people.
-Again, we come back to teens and adolescents, which spend a lot of time talking to each other on Facebook, Twitter, and texting, as well as by sharing images and videos on Instagram and Snapchat.
-Despite not being able to successfully navigate themselves through the world of social media, they might find themselves in trouble in the real world when trying to socialize with their peers, some of which, may not spend as much time online.
+Again, we come back to teens and adolescents, which spend a lot of time talking to each other on Facebook, Twitter, and texting and sharing images and videos on Instagram and Snapchat.
+Despite not being able to navigate themselves through the world of social media successfully, they might find themselves in trouble in the real world when trying to socialize with their peers, some of which may not spend as much time online.
 Of course, getting children to interact with each other face-to-face is imperative.
 Not only does it make it easier and more natural for them to socialize, but it helps them to develop their emotions and emotional intelligence, which is just as important as their analytical skills.

 5. Obesity, Diabetes, Heart Attack…

-Now, sitting down for too long might not lead always lead to obesity, heart attack, diabetes, cancer, high cholesterol, and high blood pressure, just to name a few, but sitting down and looking at your phone or computer will definitely increase the risk for each of those diseases by a significant percentage.
-For instance, men who spend 23 hours a week sitting down behind a screen have a 64% greater chance of having a fatal heart disease with the next 21 years when compared to men which spend only 11 hours a week doing the same.
+Now, sitting down for too long might not lead always lead to obesity, heart attack, diabetes, cancer, high cholesterol, and high blood pressure, to name a few, but sitting down and looking at your phone or computer will definitely increase the risk for each of those diseases by a significant percentage.
+For instance, men who spend 23 hours a week sitting down behind a screen have a 64% greater chance of having a fatal heart disease in the next 21 years compared to men who spend only 11 hours a week doing the same.
 What’s interesting is that technology can also lead to better health.
 Getting up for even a few minutes throughout the day might make a small difference.
 Also, you could start by taking a walk to work or riding a bicycle.
 If you live too far and have to take a bus or drive a car, you could still walk a portion of the way to your office.
 And there are other options while at the office.
-For instance, you could opt for a stability ball instead of a chair, which will not only help you work out your core muscles and maintain proper posture, but it will also help you burn a few more calories during the day.
+For instance, you could opt for a stability ball instead of a chair, which will help you work out your core muscles and maintain proper posture and help you burn a few more calories during the day.
 Getting a standing desk is another solution which many offices have these days.

 6. Hearing Loss